Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/api-reference/markdown/beta/api/item_search.md

 }
 ```

-### Notes

-In OneDrive for Business, this method will not return the following Item properties:
+**Note:** This method will not return the following Item properties:

 * `createdBy`
 * `modifiedBy`